 Traditions Define the Radford Experience

-Held in honor of the first day of school, Convocation is an opportunity for parents and students to meet the Radford Administration, Board of Directors, Faculty and new students.
+Held in honor of the first day of school, Convocation is an opportunity for parents and students to meet the Radford Administration, Board of Directors, Faculty, and new students.

 An evening held at the beginning of the school year where parents can meet other parents and get to know their children’s teachers in a fun environment.
-Last year was a Fiesta themed event.

 Held every year in November, Radford Day celebrates the school’s history.
 Alumni and friends are invited back to participate in a day-long series of performances and events.